 • The solution is expected to incorporate an LTE radio access, which will provide the system with broadband capabilities, providing the police with a video streaming service in this important tourist destination.

 Zaragoza.
 September, 10th 2020.

 PowerTrunk, Teltronic’s subsidiary in North America, was awarded together with its local partner ECL by the Government of Bermuda for the deployment of a public-safety radio system based on TETRA technology.
-The network is expected to be completed with an LTE radio access, incorporating broadband capabilities and becoming a totally convergent TETRA+LTE radio system that will enhance the communications of several public safety and first responder agencies in this British Overseas Territory, which has received an increasing number of tourists in recent years, until overcoming the barrier of 800,000 visitors in 2019.
+The network is completed with an LTE radio access, incorporating broadband capabilities and becoming a totally convergent TETRA+LTE radio system that will enhance the communications of several public safety and first responder agencies in this British Overseas Territory, which has received an increasing number of tourists in recent years, until overcoming the barrier of 800,000 visitors in 2019.